Making Family Law Better for Families

 The survey respondents included 39 interested members of the public, 15 lawyers, 13 legal professionals, and 25 other individuals many of which identified themselves as support workers.
 The written responses were submitted by lawyers, professional legal organizations, advocacy groups, a First Nation, a public organization, and a not-for-profit society.

-Read the full What We Heard Report.
+Read the full What We Heard Report (PDF, 200KB).
 A public consultation on the division of pensions under the FLA was conducted through the British Columbia Law Institute and the resulting report is published on their website.

 The ministry is involved in ongoing discussions with Indigenous Peoples regarding the division of property that has Indigenous cultural significance when spouses separate.